sjtrny/two-candles-one-cake/README.md

 # Problem

-Given a rectangular and unit length cake, suppose that:
+Suppose that you have a [Battenburg cake](https://en.wikipedia.org/wiki/Battenberg_cake), which is 1 unit long.

+You then:
-* two candles are placed uniform at random along the length
+- place two candles at random positions along the length
-* a knife cuts the cake at a uniform random position along the length
+- randomly cut the cake across the length

-**What is the probability that the knife cuts between the two candles?**
+*What is the probability that the knife cuts between the two candles?*

 # Solution